Association for Applied Psychophysiology and Biofeedback: Applied Psychophysiology and Biofeedback

 Applied Psychophysiology and Biofeedback is a journal devoted to study of the interrelationship of physiological systems, cognition, social and environmental parameters, and health.
 Priority is given to original research which contributes to the theory, practice, and evaluation of applied psychophysiology and biofeedback.
 Other sections are for conceptual and theoretical articles; evaluative reviews; the Clinical Forum, which includes case studies, clinical replication series, treatment protocols, and clinical notes and observations; the Discussion Forum; innovations in instrumentation; letters to the editor, comments on issues raised in articles; and book reviews.
 Applied Psychophysiology and Biofeedback is a publication of the Association for Applied Psychophysiology and Biofeedback.
 Frank Andrasik serves as the journal's editor.

 Biofeedback: A Clinical Journal

-Biofeedback: A Clinical Journal is a peer-reviewed, quarterly online journal for biofeedback practitioners, educators, health and mental health professionals, and researchers in psychophysiology.
+Biofeedback: A Clinical Journal is a peer-reviewed, quarterly journal for biofeedback practitioners, educators, health and mental health professionals, and researchers in psychophysiology.
 Biofeedback includes reports on advances in biofeedback, neurofeedback, self-regulation strategies, sports physiology, personal and occupational wellness, peak performance in the arts, and scientific psychophysiology.